dotnet/docs/docs/core/tools/dependencies.md

 Adding a dependency to your project is straightforward.
 Here is an example of how to add Json.NET version `9.0.1` to your project.
 Of course, it is applicable to any other NuGet dependency.

-When you open your project file, you will see two or more `<ItemGroup>` nodes.
-You will notice that one of the nodes already has `<PackageReference>` elements in it.
+Your project file has two or more `<ItemGroup>` nodes.
+One of the nodes already has `<PackageReference>` elements in it.
 You can add your new dependency to this node or create a new one; the result will be the same.

 The following example uses the default template that's dropped by `dotnet new console`.
 This is a simple console application.
 When you open up the project, you'll find the `<ItemGroup>` with already existing `<PackageReference>` in it.
 Add the following to it: